As you pack up and head to the beach this summer, reduce your waste and environmental impact with the following tips!

 Plastic gear: a lot of beach gear and accessories (toys, life jackets, floats, etc.) are made of plastics with unsafe properties like PCVs (polyvinyl chloride), phthalates, and BPAs (Bispehnol A).
 The Soft Landing has put together a great guide when it comes to purchasing this gear.
 They recommend borrowing, sharing, or buying used items when you can, and if you are buying new gear, there are sustainable brands and options out there.

 Plogging: a Swedish term and trend that combines jogging and picking up trash.
 Why not leave the beach a better and cleaner place by picking up garbage left by others?
 You’ll feel a sense of accomplishment and local wildlife, our water systems, and planet thank you for your efforts!

 Electronics: try a “digital detox” by leaving your phone, tablets, and gaming devices behind.
 Resort to conversations, walks, or reading a book instead.
-If you’re looking to play some music, this portable solar speaker looks pretty cool!
+If you’re looking to play some music (at a respectable level), this portable solar speaker looks pretty cool!